By Nathan Hughes, President Shipware/SIB/InFuse Global

-This blog first appears on the Shipware website.
+This blog first appeared on the Shipware website.
 Shipware is a division of SIB that specializes in cost reduction for small parcels and 3PL shipping and logistics.

 Rising interest rates and concerns about a possible recession are putting new pressures on CFOs to reduce fixed costs and better manage spend with their operating vendors.
 With 52% of CEOs and CFOs predicting inflation will stay at the same level or higher in 2023, it’s no wonder that nearly six in 10 CFOs polled by Grant Thornton cite cost optimization as their most urgent concern.

 One place to optimize costs you may be overlooking is parcel shipping.
 Shipping more packages is a positive sign of growing sales, of course, but without careful monitoring, shipping costs can quickly eat into your bottom line.
 In fact, nine in 10 companies overspend on shipping by an average of 20%.
-With FedEx and UPS both announcing record-high rate increases for 2023, there’s never been a more crucial time to examine your organization’s shipping costs.
+With FedEx and UPS both announcing record-high rate increases for 2023, there’s never been a more crucial time to explore avenues for shipping cost reduction.

 Why Organizations Struggle With Shipping Spend